Here are the steps:

 5. Make a Purchase

-Before starting, install dependencies and configure authentication keys.
-The .env file securely stores API keys for Stripe, Browserbase, and optional AI models for Stagehand.
+Create a .env file with your API keys (securely store keys for Stripe, Browserbase, and optional AI models for Stagehand):

 .env